No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Introduction

 Most earlier advancements~\cite{wang2019panet,tian2020prior,liu2020part,shi2022dense,min2021hypercorrelation} in FSS primarily focus on pixel-wise annotations, often overlooking the above three challenges.
 While some pioneering works have partially explored these issues, a comprehensive solution is still lacking.
-For instance, regarding annotation diversity, IMR-HSNet~\cite{wang2023iterative} and PGMA-Net~\cite{chen2024visual} have initiated exploration into weakly supervised scenarios, covering image-level, bounding boxes, and textual annotations.
+For instance, regarding annotation diversity, IMR-HSNet~\cite{wang2023iterative}, MLFWS~\cite{MLFWS}, and PartSeg~\cite{PartSeg} have initiated exploration into weakly supervised scenarios, covering image-level, bounding boxes, and textual annotations.
 In terms of quantity variability, CLIPSeg~\cite{luddecke2022image} seeks to merge zero-shot and one-shot scenarios through mixup techniques, yet it lacks comprehensive modeling for many-shot scenarios.
+Furthermore, the FSS field has not yet investigated the potential for updating backbone without re-training.

-This paper introduces DiffUp, a novel FSS framework that, for the first time, simultaneously addresses these three challenges.
+This paper introduces DiffUp, a novel FSS framework that simultaneously addresses these three challenges in a unified manner.
 Specifically, regarding \textbf{backbone upgrade without re-training}, our research identifies that variations in feature dimension and subspace across different backbones render direct replacements impractical.
 To overcome this, we propose a Backbone-Agnostic Feature Transformation module (BAFT).
 This module converts varied segmentation cues (e.g., scribble, bounding box, mask and text) into coarse priors.
 Being backbone-agnostic, the coarse priors facilitate straightforward backbone upgrade without re-training.